Sonia Aktar

-Sonia Aktar Tumba (born 15 July 1997) is a Bangladeshi competitive swimmer.
+Sonia Aktar Tumba (সোনিয়া আক্তার, born 15 July 1997) is a Bangladeshi competitive swimmer.

 She competed at the 2016 Summer Olympics in Rio de Janeiro, in the women's 50 metre freestyle, where she ranked at #69 with a time of 29.99 seconds.
 She did not advance to the semifinal.

 In 2022, she represented Bangladesh at the World Aquatics Championships held in Budapest, Hungary.